-On-the-spot recognition gets instant results.
-When you recognize employees right away, the benefits start right away!
+On-the-spot recognition = instant results.
+When you recognize employees right away, the benefits start right away.
+It’s simple and pays off.
+Try it today!

 It’s time to make recognition an ongoing, everyday activity.
-Read on to find out why on-the-spot recognition is so effective — and much easier to carry out than you think!
+Read on to find out why on-the-spot recognition is so effective — and easier than you think!

 5 Instant Benefits of On-the-Spot Recognition

 On-the-spot recognition can feel awkward at first.
-That’s because traditional attitudes toward workplace recognition have conditioned us to wait to say thank you — or not say thank you at all!
+Why?
+Because traditional attitudes toward workplace recognition have conditioned us to wait — or not say thank you at all!

 Everywhere else, we naturally thank each other immediately and don’t think twice about it.